 Intersections of military architecture and cartography in the Low Countries (1540-1625), from Jacob van Deventer to Pierre Le Poivre

-The city atlas by Jacob van Deventer (ca 1575) and the atlas by Pierre Le Poivre (early seventeenth century) are without doubt some of the Royal Library’s most important cartographic heirlooms.
-They are examples of military architecture and engineering whose practice Pieter sees as the driving force behind the development of (urban) cartography in the sixteenth-century Low Countries.
-In his paper he will highlight the multiple connections between, on the one hand, fortification drawings and depictions of sieges, and, on the other, the earliest town plans, city views and topographical maps.
+The city atlas by Jacob van Deventer (ca. 1558-1575) and the atlas by Pierre Le Poivre (ca. 1615-1624) are undoubtedly among the KBR’s most important cartographic heirlooms.
+Both are related, in different ways, to military architecture.
+In this paper the speaker will show that the practice of military architecture and engineering (which involved the construction of fortifications as well as the conduct of sieges) was indeed a major driving force behind the development of (urban) cartography in the sixteenth-century Low Countries.
+He will discuss the multiple connections between, on the one hand, fortification drawings and depictions of sieges, and, on the other, the earliest town plans, city views and topographical maps.

 Northern Europe in sixteenth-century nautical cartography: a comprehensive review

 It is well known that, between the 1460s and the 1530s, the depiction of Scandinavia on maps experienced drastic changes, with new models introduced by authors such as Nicolaus Germanus and Olaus Magnus.
 Twentieth-century historians tended to recount this evolution in a positivist fashion, as a tale of successive improvements by which mapmakers eventually found the ‘correct’ shape of the region.